flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

   Future<void> onLoad() async {
     runningRobot = await loadSpriteAnimation(
       'robot.png',
-      // `SpriteAnimationData` is a class used to tell Flame how the animation spritesheet
+      // `SpriteAnimationData` is a class used to tell Flame how the animation Sprite Sheet
       // is organized.
-In this case we are describing that our frames are laid out a horizontal
+In this case we are describing that our frames are laid out in a horizontal
-      // sequence on the image, that there are 8 frames, each frame is a sprite of 16x18 pixels,
+      // sequence on the image, that there are 8 frames, that each frame is a sprite of 16x18 pixels,
       // and, finally, that each frame should appear for 0.1 seconds when the animation is running.
       SpriteAnimationData.sequenced(
         amount: 8,